MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 *  [WebDriver on Selenium documentation][SeleniumWebdriver] - a comprehensive look at how the APIs Selenium drives WebView2 or Microsoft Edge.
 *  [Introduction to Microsoft Edge WebView2][WebViewIndex] - using the WebView2 control to embed web content in your native app.
 *  [Use WebDriver for test automation][WebdriverChromium] - automating Microsoft Edge.
-*  [Contacting the Microsoft Edge team][Contact] - Share your feedback to help build rich WebView2 experiences, by using the `WebView2Feedback` repo.
+*  [Contacting the Microsoft Edge WebView team][Contact]

 <!-- ====================================================================== -->
 <!-- links -->
-[Contact]: ../../contact.md "Contacting the Microsoft Edge team | Microsoft Edge Developer documentation"
+[Contact]: ../contact.md "Contacting the Microsoft Edge WebView team | Microsoft Edge Developer documentation"
 [WebdriverChromium]: ../../webdriver-chromium/index.md "Use WebDriver (Chromium) for test automation | Microsoft Docs"
 [WebdriverChromiumDownloadMicrosoftEdgeDriver]: ../../webdriver-chromium/index.md#download-microsoft-edge-driver "Download Microsoft Edge Driver - Use WebDriver (Chromium) for test automation | Microsoft Docs"
 [WebViewIndex]: ../index.md "Introduction to Microsoft Edge WebView2 - Microsoft Docs"